Meditation Definition: What is Meditation? Take Charge of the Mind

 That’s mind!
 It’s completely creative and wants to make itself heard.
 Giving it space to express itself is the first step to getting to know mind and learning to harness its power.
 When we realize that we’ve wandered from our breath, we gently but firmly invite mind to come back.
 And then the mind wanders off.
 And we bring it back, over and over again.
 This is the practice of being mindful, of meditation.
 With time, the mind catches on – we’ve discovered the peace and richness of remaining present, and it becomes harder and harder to pull us away.
 It’s like those videos of cows that spend winter in a barn being let out into a spring pasture for the first time.
 They frolic and kick and sniff and graze and enjoy themselves immensely, and eventually the novelty wears off and they settle down and ruminate contentedly.

-Now that you have a better sense of the how, what and why of meditation, you’re probably eager to learn more about it and start sitting.
-You’ll find lots of good material to inform your practice via the Mindworks App – Mind Talks, Daily Cup Contemplations, Guided Meditations, and much more.
-We’ve got everything you need to get you started and keep you going.
+Now that you have a better sense of the how, what and why of meditation, you’re probably eager to learn more about it and start meditating through superb online courses.
+You’ll find lots of good material to inform your practice in our free online meditation course for beginners, which is helpful even for long-term meditators to develop consistency in their practice.